RDjarbeng/RDjarbeng/_posts/2024-07-2022-Building_this _personal_website.md

 # First step - Why Ruby?

-When I decided to build my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
+_This post is about my developer experience building my personal website with ruby, jekyll and GitHub pages, opinions mine_ When I decided to build👨🏽‍💻 my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
 😒 But no, somebody had the bright idea to build with Ruby on Rails and Jekyll with deployment on Github pages.

 This site was suppose to be simple in functionality